A guide to Salesforce Git version control

 These methods can be time-consuming and prone to mistakes, leading to a higher likelihood of bugs and code conflicts.

-What Is Git For Salesforce
+What is Git for Salesforce

 Git for Salesforce works via the command line interface (CLI) by providing a set of SFDX Git commands that enable users to manage and version control their Salesforce code.

-The SFDX Git workflow follows a standard Git workflow, where changes are made to the local codebase and then committed to a local Git repository.
+The SFDX Git workflow follows a standard workflow, where changes are made to the local codebase and then committed to a local Git repository.

 From there, changes can be pushed to a remote Git repository, such as GitHub or Bitbucket, where other team members can collaborate and review the code.
+Here are some reasons why you should consider using Git for your Salesforce version control:

 Distributed system